saylesss88/nix-book/README.md

 - Hardening NixOS: A deep dive into security and hardening practices with NixOS

 - Hardening Networking: Configure dnscrypt-proxy, firewalls, and more.

+- Gnupg and gpg-agent on NixOS

+- Whonix KVM on NixOS

+- Version Control with Git

+- Version Control with JJ

 - Understanding Nix Functions: Explores practical Nix functions and their role with NixOS Modules.